plone/training/mastering_plone/buildout_1.rst

     This is the list of eggs that we configure to be available for Zope.
 These eggs are put in the python path of the script :command:`bin/instance` with which we start and stop Plone.

     The egg ``Plone`` is a wrapper without code.
-Among its dependencies is :py:mod:`Products.CMFPlone`  which is the egg that is at the center of Plone.
+Among its dependencies is :mod:`Products.CMFPlone`  which is the egg that is at the center of Plone.

     The rest are add-ons we already used or will use later.
 The last eggs are commented out so they will not be installed by Buildout.